tkishel/pe_tune/DESIGN.md

 maximum_ram_orchestrator = 1024
 ```

-With PE 2019.2.x, the processor and memory associated with one jruby is reallocated from PuppetServer to Orchestrator, as Orchestrator has jrubies and requires (estimated) one processor and additional memory.
+With PE 2019.2.x, the processor and memory associated with one jruby is reallocated from Puppet Server to Orchestrator, as Orchestrator has jrubies and requires (estimated) one processor and additional memory.

 ###### ActiveMQ Service (pe-activemq)